 We take another boat trip in the fairy decor of Ba Be lake ; “the lake of three seas” that stretches on 9 km long and from 100 to 1800 m large, at altitude of 145 m.
 It is located at the outlet of 3 valleys that join together in bow of circle.
 Ba Be is not only a site for the imaginative, but also for the nature lovers.
 About over forty pieces of mammal live there, as well as hundred pieces of bird and butterflies.
 You can visit Dau Dang cascade, a village of the Dao ethnic.
 Then, we leave for Cao Bang, a small city at the extremity northwest of the country.
 Arrive and dinner in city.
 Night at hotel

-Day 3: Cao Bang trekking.
+Day 3: Cao Bang Trekking.

 Departure from city to the northwest.
 Following the itinerary, we turn left to go along the track of Thong Nong.
 A six hours trek to get to Mo Sat village of Tay , through the narrow small valleys, go round some skywards slim peaks.
 Here we have an opportunity to pass through the suspended bridge that was made of bamboo to make contact with the Tay villagers and see them working on their rice fields in terrace.
 At noon: Picnic.
 Dinner and night at the inhabitant

-Day 4: Continue trekking Cao Bang.
+Day 4: Trekking Cao Bang.

 A six hours trek from the Mo Sat village to the Na Chao village of the Tay .
 We go back up toward the frontier with China while running along the track edged by stream to the superb wild mountainous landscapes with the rice fields in terrace and the paddle wheels in bamboo on the two sides of river.
 Then the path abandon very quickly to the well organised world of Tay and to the dispersed isolated houses of the Dao.
 Their low houses are constructed in the land that they reclaim and cultivate on the burnt land.
 A short stops to visit a village of the Dao.
 At noon: Picnic.
 Dinner and overnight at the inhabitant

-Day 5: Continue hiking Cao Bang.
+Day 5: Cao Bang Trekking.

 A trek for one hour from Na Chao to Soc Giang.
 Visit a typical market, where the Tay and Nung women come with conical hats, black trousers and blue or red short tunics, the black Hmong in indigoes.
 This market takes place on every fifth day of the lunar calendar.
 Then walking in one hour to the Chinese frontier.
 Then, we take our minibus to the Pac Bo grotto, one of the most historical sites where the uncle Ho stayed over years.
 Return to Cao Bang.
 Dinner and night at hotel

-Day 6: Continue Cao Bang trekking.
+Day 6: Cao Bang Trekking.

-The run is characterised by its beauty.
+The run is characterized by its beauty.
 It is a continuation and combination of the mountains, the hills and the thick forests.
 This road is famous for its name RC4 – Colonial Road number 4 which implies the several fighting between French and Vietminh in the 1950s at the time of the frontier battle.
 After arriving in Dong Khe, we have lunch and continue to Pac Hoan village of Nung .
 Dinner and night at the inhabitant

-Day 7: Continue Cao Bang hiking.
+Day 7: Cao Bang Trekking.

 A six hours trek from Pac Hoan to Na Ban a village of the Tay .
 Following our itinerary, we will explore the tracers of the colonial attendance that now became rare.
 Outsides, in the small flap of the Dao – Coc Xa where 5 000 French legionnaires had been killed by the Viet Minh, during the time of the frontier war.
 We Continue going to Na Ban.
-Dinner and night at the inhabitant
+Dinner and night at the inhabitant.

-A five hours trek from Na Ban to That Khe with the superb karstic landscapes and the culture of corn, cassava, rice.
+A five hours trek from Na Ban to That Khe with the superb karst landscapes and the culture of corn, cassava, rice.
 After lunch, we leave for Lang Son by bus, then continuing our journey back to Hanoi.